Tommiri/myGrep/README.md

 # myGrep

-A command-line program made to mimic some functionalities of Linux's "grep"-utility.
-This program was made as a project for our "Advanced Features of C++" -course
+A simple command-line program made to mimic some functionalities of Linux's "grep" -utility.

 ## Table of Contents